 Home > Library > Research Methodology > Quantitative Research Questionnaire – Types & Examples

 Quantitative research questionnaires are preferably used during quantitative research.
-They are a well-structured set of questions designed specifically to gather specific, close-ended participant responses.
-This allows the researchers to gather numerical data and obtain a deep understanding of a particular event or problem.
+They are a well-structured set of questions designed specifically to gather specific, closed-ended responses from participants.
+This enables researchers to collect numerical data and gain a comprehensive understanding of a particular event or issue.

-Quantitative research questionnaires are usually used in research in various fields, such as psychology, medicine, chemistry, and economics.
+Quantitative research questionnaires contain closed-ended and specific questions, such as multiple-choice and Likert scales, to assess individuals’ behavior.
+They are commonly used in various fields, including psychology, medicine, chemistry, and economics.

 Example: